-Ukrainian presidential candidates trade insults in final debate
+Ukrainian presidential candidates trade insults in rowdy stadium debate

 Zelenskiy was a front for other people, said Poroshenko, accusing him of wanting to further Russian interests and those of Ihor Kolomoisky, one of Ukraine’s richest businessmen.

-He also levelled accusations of financial wrongdoing against Zelenskiy to which the comedian hit back:
+He also leveled accusations of financial wrongdoing against Zelenskiy to which the comedian hit back:

 “I’m not at the prosecutor’s office, I haven’t done anything to find myself there, but maybe you’ll have to meet with the prosecutor.”